MBI-Div-B/pytango-BeamProfiler/README.md

-# pytango--Laserwidth
+# pyTango-BeamProfiler

-This device calculates the width (in micrometers) of the laser
+PyTango Device Server for calculating FWHM of a laser beam profile [µm] in two directions.